Yu Yu Hakusho: Spirit Detective

 Yu Yu Hakusho: Spirit Detective is a video game for the Game Boy Advance (GBA) handheld console.
 Based on the manga and anime series YuYu Hakusho created by Yoshihiro Togashi, the plot follows the central character Yusuke Urameshi, a street-brawling, often truant teenager who dies trying to save a young boy's life.
 After meeting an incarnation of the Grim Reaper, Yusuke is given a second chance at life as a "Spirit Detective", a protector of the living world.

 Spirit Detective is an action-adventure game that retells the various events of the anime's story arc of the same name.
 The player takes control of one of six characters from the series and must complete various objectives from collecting items and completing mazes to battling enemies and occasional bosses.
 Spirit Detective was co-developed by Sensory Sweep Studios and Screaming Games as part of a western region publishing deal from Atari.
-Spirit Detective is the first Yu Yu Hakusho game that never saw the release in Japan.
+Spirit Detective is the first Yu Yu Hakusho game that never saw a release in Japan.

 Critical reception for Spirit Detective has been mostly unfavorable.
 While separate reviewers had their own qualms about the game, nearly all complained of monotonous gameplay and boring visuals.